How to Apply

 MA Clinical Mental Health Counseling: Mindfulness-Based Transpersonal Counseling (On-Campus & Low-Residency)

-The on-campus program is currently accepting applications for Fall 2023.
+The on-campus program is accepting applications for August 2023.

 Apply online by creating a new account or signing in to an existing account.